rjjfox/rjjfox.github.io/_posts/2019-09-18-basic-git-commands.md

 ![Git logo >](https://miro.medium.com/max/910/1*-l3Qrum9oPMiiM0yW7v_Ng.png){: height="100px"}

-Getting started in git is surprisingly easy and provides a quick and simple way to ensure your scripts are saved online.
-It's also a quick way to feel like a pro using the command line interface (CLI).
+Getting started in git takes 10 minutes and provides a quick and simple way to ensure your scripts are saved online and gain version control.
+It's also makes you feel like a pro using the command line interface (CLI).
 In this post are the 7 commands you need to manage a simple repository.

 <!--description-->